jez/symbol/DECISIONS.md

 the history and context for why certain things are the way they are.

-## Needs decision

-- What language should the global command be written in?
-  - option: SML
-    - Can dogfood the tool
-    - Will show up as being written in "Standard ML" in GitHub's linguist chart
-  - option: shell
-    - Is probably easier to write
-    - Does not require publishing pre-built binaries

 ## Decided

 - The name "Symbol" was chosen because it sounds like "SML build"